manaaziz/ST558-RProj1/ST558-RProj1.md

 Average Goals (and SE) by Players Handedness

-Here are the four required plots
+# Plots

+I stitched the four required plots (boxplot, histogram, scatterplot, and barplot) together in a grid.
+They help visualize different characteristics of the data.

 ``` r
 # Create the required plots